 Did you know?
 If you park on a broken yellow line, you may not be insured should anything happen to your car.

-This page lists all parking infringements, their meaning, the associated legislation and fine amounts.
+This page lists all vehicle infringements, their meaning, the associated legislation and fine amounts.

 How to read a road or parking sign is clearly explained in the official New Zealand Road Code.